Pharmacology: Clinical practice and drug discovery

 Pharmacology can be applied within clinical sciences.
 Clinical pharmacology is the application of pharmacological methods and principles in the study of drugs in humans.
-An example of this is posology, which is the study of dosage of medicines.
+An example of this is posology, which is the study of the dosage of medicines.

 Pharmacology is closely related to toxicology.
 Both pharmacology and toxicology are scientific disciplines that focus on understanding the properties and actions of chemicals.
 However, pharmacology emphasizes the therapeutic effects of chemicals, usually drugs or compounds that could become drugs, whereas toxicology is the study of chemical's adverse effects and risk assessment.

 Pharmacological knowledge is used to advise pharmacotherapy in medicine and pharmacy.